Marketing BS Free Dictionary – Jargon Made Simple

 by Christopher Lier, on 10 June, 2020

 Marketing terms can easily create confusion.
 If you’re not a technical geek, then you’ve come to the right place.
-Here are 25 important marketing terms, explained in plain English.
+Here is some of the most popular martech terminology, explained in plain English.

 Advertainment - A combination of entertainment and advertising such as you see in product placement in TV commercials, product integration, or branded entertainment.